 - Place the small treats in hard to reach areas to help them stand on hind legs to grab the gifts.
 This exercise is proper muscle stimulation.

 - Think about surprises.
 The food smell engages guinea pigs to play and explore.
 Place a few small bits of carrots at the end of a cardboard tube or inside a paper bag.
-Let the cavy explore and discover where his or her favourite food is.
+Let the cavy explore and discover where his or her favorite food is.

 - Appletree wood is safe for the guinea pig.
 You shouldn’t build cages out of it as they love to chew them.
 However, if you add small wood pieces to the cage once in a while, you keep their teeth healthy.